RuchitKumarPatel/Satellite_image_change_detection/README.txt

 ● Load & Process: Loads the images from the selected folder into the application.
 After loading, the first image pair (by default, Image 1 and Image 2) will be displayed.
+● Timelapse: Uses the functions for aligning the image and creates a Timelaps based on the image names.
+(Image Names define order)
 ● ◄ Prev 1 / Next 1 ►: Navigates through the image list for the first image of the
   current pair.
 ● ◄ Prev 2 / Next 2 ►: Navigates through the image list for the second image of